 What we like: Highly adjustable, comfortable footbed, and excellent support for hiking.

 Taking the Targhee III’s high-coverage leather design to the next level is Ecco’s Yucatan.
-Right off the bat, we’ll note that this sandal is tied for the the priciest option on our list at $140 (along with Keen's Uneek below) and overkill for many.
+Right off the bat, we’ll note that this sandal is tied for the the priciest option on our list at $140 (along with Keen's Uneek below) and the coverage will be overkill for many.
 But for hikers who value top-notch protection and a supportive fit, there’s a lot to like.
-Similar to the Targhee, the Ecco boasts a soft nubuck leather upper with a neoprene lining that gives it a very comfortable and fine-tuned feel, while the molded footbed and cushy midsole nicely isolate your foot from harsh impacts on the trail.
+Similar to the Targhee, the Ecco features a soft nubuck leather upper with a neoprene lining that gives it a comfortable and fine-tuned feel, while the molded footbed and cushy midsole isolate your foot from harsh impacts on the trail.
 And with three easy-to-adjust Velcro straps, it’s quick and simple to get a locked-in and confidence-inspiring fit around the entire foot.

-Unfortunately, however, the Ecco Yucatan looks a lot like hiking sandals of old, with a decidedly dated design that’s far from sleek or streamlined.
+Unfortunately, however, the Ecco Yucatan looks a lot like 90's hiking sandals, with a dated design that’s far from sleek or streamlined.
 Unless you need the added coverage and protection, we’d prefer to stick with a more breathable and open design like the Chaco models or Teva Hurricane XLT2 above, which provide similar hiking performance and security in a more minimalist and everyday-friendly package.
 But looks are just one part of the equation, and the Yucatan’s effective combination of comfort, support, and coverage continues to make it popular year after year.

 See the Men's Ecco Yucatan See the Women's Ecco Yucatan